kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 Ok we have now seen what these yaml files are, as well as their high-level structure.
 But how do you go about writing them?

 One option is that you can write them from scratch.
-In this scenario you start by writing out the 4 high-level keys, then you can use   kubectl-explain to work out what to write under each section.
+In this scenario you start by creating an empty text file with a dot yaml extension.
+Then you write out the 3 high-level mandatory keys.
+After that you can use kubectl-explain to work out what to write next.
 Theres also the recursive flag that gives a handy high level overview of the various settings available:

 ```bash
 kubectl explain pod --recursive